mostaphabahadou/postenum/README.md

-* postexp tool is a clean, nice and easy tool to enumerate local informations such as network, system, service, application informations and more, from any Linux box that you find your self you have a limited privilege shell on it.
+* postenum is a clean, nice and easy tool to enumerate local informations such as network, system, service, application informations and more, from any Linux box that you find your self you have a limited privilege shell on it.
 It helps you finding your way to the root privilege.

 * Version 0.5